 LibreOffice runs on Windows, Linux, and Mac OS X operating systems, each of which has several versions and can be customized by users (fonts, colors, themes, window managers).
 The illustrations in this guide were taken from a variety of computers and operating systems.
 Therefore, some illustrations will not look exactly like what you see on your computer display.

-Also, some of the dialogs may be differ because of the settings selected in LibreOffice.
+Also, some of the dialogs may be different because of the settings selected in LibreOffice.
 You can either use dialogs from your computer system (default) or dialogs provided by LibreOffice.
 To change to using LibreOffice dialogs:

-On Linux and Windows operating systems, go to Tools > Options > LibreOffice > General on the main menu bar to open the dialog for general options.
+On Linux and Windows operating systems, go to Tools > Options > LibreOffice > General on the menu bar to open the dialog for general options.

-On a Mac operating system, go to LibreOffice > Preferences > General on the main menu bar to open the dialog for general options.
+On a Mac operating system, go to LibreOffice > Preferences > General on the menu bar to open the dialog for general options.

-Select Use LibreOffice dialogs in Open/Save dialogs and, in Linux and Mac OS X operating systems only, Print dialogs to display the LibreOffice dialogs on your computer display.
+Select Use LibreOffice dialogs in Open/Save dialogs to display the LibreOffice dialogs.

 Click OK to save your settings and close the dialog.